How to Spot a Dumbbell Press: I Can’t Believe I Have to Say This

 One of my biggest pet peeves, though, is when I watch a trainer do something dumb.
 That’s when my blood starts to boil.

 Presumably these are people who are supposed to know what they’re doing, and it dumbfounds me at some of the stuff I see going down at some commercial gyms.

 Take for example something I witnessed not too long ago as I watched a trainer spot his client through something as simple as a set of dumbbell bench presses.

 Everything was fine and dandy until the client started to struggle and the trainer grabbed her elbows to help her out.

 I thought maybe this was a one-time, fluke thing.
 But then I saw him do it again, and at this point I was just waiting for something bad to happen.

 Luckily it didn’t.

-I got home later that day and posted a casual status on my Facebook page saying something along the lines of “watched an inept trainer spot his client during DB presses by grabbing the elbows instead of the wrists.”
+I got home later that day and posted a casual status along the lines of “watched an inept trainer spot his client during DB presses by grabbing the elbows instead of the wrists.”

 But to my surprise I actually received two private message from personal trainers asking me why spotting through the elbows was wrong.